in2code-de/migration/readme.md

 E.g:
 * Import tt_news to news
 * Migration tt_content (TemplaVoila to Gridelements)
+Boilerplate means, take the extension and change it to your needs.

 ## Some notes
 * Migration: This means migrate existing records in an existing table
 * Import: This menas to import values with some logic from table A to table B

 ## Example CLI call
-`./vendor/typo3cms mainmigration:migratenews --dryrun=1 --limittopage=1 --recursive=false`
+`./vendor/bin/typo3cms mainmigration:migratenews --dryrun=1 --limittopage=1 --recursive=false`